eatingurtoes/g1lbertCFW/README.md

 # g1lbertCFW
-# This project is presented by the san antonio detective unit (selfisht, PrimePlatypus, LukeZGD, and frog)!
+- This project is presented by the San Antonio Detective Unit (selfisht, PrimePlatypus, LukeZGD, and frog)

-# Intro
+- g1lbertCFW is a tool to create CFWs with g1lbertJB packed into them.
+This currently supports all A5(X) devices.

-Welcome to g1lbertCFW, a tool to create CFWs with g1lbertJB beta packed into them.
-This currently supports all A5(X) devices!
+- Please join our [Discord server](https://discord.gg/kWmGBSUhyW) for updates and questions!

-Please join our [Discord server](https://discord.gg/kWmGBSUhyW) for updates and questions!
+- For the jailbreak tool, go to the [g1lbertJB repo](https://github.com/g1lbertJB/g1lbertJB/).

 # Platform support